Causal effect on a target population: a sensitivity analysis to handle missing covariates: Application on critical care data

 We want to generalize the treatment effect to the French patients - represented by the Traumabase data base.
 Six covariates are present at baseline, with age, sex, time since injury, systolic blood pressure, Glasgow Coma Scale score (GCS), and pupil reaction. \modif{Sex is not considered in the final sensitivity analysis as a non-continuous covariate, and pupil reaction is considered as continuous ranging from 0 to 2.} However an important treatment effect modifier is missing, that is the time between treatment and the trauma.
 For example, \cite{crash32020timetotreatment} reveal a 10\% reduction in treatment effectiveness for every 20-min increase in time to treatment (TTT).
 In addition TTT is probably shifted between the two populations.
 Therefore this covariate breaks assumption~\ref{a:cate-indep-s-knowing-X} (ignorability on trial participation), and we propose to apply the methods developed in Section~\ref{sec:linear-causal-model}.

 \paragraph{Sensitivity analysis}

 The concatenated data set with the RCT and observational data contains 12\,496 observations (with $n=8\,977$ and $m=7\,743$).
-Considering a totally missing covariate, we apply procedure~\ref{algo:totally-unobserved}.
+Considering a totally\modifbis{-}missing covariate, we apply Procedure~\ref{algo:totally-unobserved}.
 We assume that time-to-treatment (TTT) is independent of all other variables, for example the ones related to the patient baseline characteristics (e.g. age) or to the severity of the trauma (e.g. the Glasgow score).
 Clinicians support this assumption as the time to receive the treatment depends on the time for the rescuers to come to the accident area, and not on the other patient characteristics.
-We first estimated the target population treatment effect with the set of observed variables and the G-formula estimator (Definition~\ref{def:g-formula}), leading to an estimated target population ATE of $\hat \tau_{n,m, obs}$ -0.08 (95\% CI [-0.50 - $+$0.44]).
+We first estimate the target population treatment effect with the set of observed variables and the G-formula estimator, leading to an estimated ATE $\hat \tau_{n,m, obs}$ \modifbis{of} -0.08 (95\% CI [-0.50 0.44]).
 The nuisance parameters are estimated using random forests, and the confidence interval with non-parametric stratified bootstrap.
 As the omission of the TTT variable could affect this conclusion, the sensitivity analysis gives insights on the potential bias.
-Figure~\ref{fig:austen-plot-traumabase} represents the \modif{sensitivity map} of the sensitivity analysis.
-To compare treatment effect modifier influence and shifts, all covariates are centered and scaled.
-Therefore the x-axis of the \modif{sensitivity map} now corresponds to the shift in standard deviation compared to the RCT sample.
-The more a covariate is on the right, the higher the expected value of this quantity is in the observational data set, here the Traumabase.
-To give a concrete example, the \texttt{Glasgow.initial} score has a higher expected value in the Traumabase.
-In particular here the difference is of 0.28 point higher in the Traumabase, corresponds to $\frac{\Delta_{miss}(X)}{\operatorname{Var}(X \mid S = 1)}$, that is the Traumabase contains individuals with higher glasgow score, but this shift is not so big compared to the dispersion in the trial.
-The y-axis represents the coefficient of a normalized linear regression.
-Bootstrap is used to compute the 95\% confidence interval of $\hat \delta_{mis}$ and $\hat \Delta_{mis}$. \modif{First, one can observe that the bias induced are small all along the map.
-More particularly for the TTT, a shift of $-15$ minutes, that is treatment is given on average $15$ minutes earlier in the Traumabase, would lead to a normalized shift of $-0.75$ assuming that $\operatorname{Var}(X_{\text{TTT}}) \sim 20$ (minutes).
-This limit is represented as a dashed line on Figure~\ref{fig:austen-plot-traumabase}.
-The lower the TTT, the higher the effect, so the coefficient $\delta_{TTT}$ is expected to be positive.
-As the TTT variable is not supposed to be a stronger treatment effect modifier than the age, should the shift be of $-15$ minutes this would lead to a bias of 0.15 on the treatment effect.
-This bias would not change the conclusion of no significant effect on the Traumabase.}